2011 Super Outbreak: Fyffe–Rainsville–Sylvania, Alabama/Rising Fawn, Georgia

-The tornado continued across the eastern fringes of Sylvania, where a church was completely destroyed, a section of sidewalk was pulled up, and additional homes were swept away and scattered, though it was revealed that these homes were pushed off of their foundations with limited anchorage.
+The tornado continued across the eastern fringes of Sylvania, where a church was completely destroyed, a section of sidewalk was pulled up, and additional homes were swept away and scattered, though it was revealed that these homes were pushed off their foundations with limited anchorage.
 A high-end EF4 rating was applied in this area as a result.
 The tornado continued to level additional homes as it passed near Henagar and Ider, at which point it began to closely parallel Interstate 59.
 It crossed into Georgia near Fox Mountain at EF1 intensity with winds of 110 mph.
 It tracked 3 mi into Georgia, crossing Interstate 59 and moving through Rising Fawn before lifting outside of the community at 6:55 p.m.
 CDT/7:55 p.m.
 EDT (23:55 UTC).
 Damage in Georgia was limited to trees and power lines and minor structural damage to a few homes.
 This tornado came from the same supercell that produced the EF4 tornado that hit the town of Ringgold, Georgia, about 30 minutes later.

 Shoal Creek Valley–Ohatchee–Piedmont, Alabama/Cave Spring, Georgia

-After the Tuscaloosa/Birmingham tornado lifted, the same supercell produced another tornado, at 6:28 p.m.
+After the Tuscaloosa/Birmingham tornado dissipated, the same supercell produced this EF4 tornado at 6:28 p.m.
 CDT (23:28 UTC) near Argo, Alabama, in eastern Jefferson County.
 It went on to devastate the rural community of Shoal Creek Valley, located between Ashville and Ragland in St. Clair County, Alabama.